bahrmichael/eve-pos-taxer/README.md

     2. `loadTransactions.py` to track all transactions to the tax recipient.
 Must be executed to avoid overlooking old transactions.
     3. `buildDepositJournal.py` to calculate the total deposit of all corporations until today.
 Will drop and recreate the collection.
     4. `buildPosDayJournal.py` to calculate the total posdays of all corporations until today.
 Will only use systems which are in the collection `location_whitelist`.
 Will drop and recreate the collection.
+    5. `buildBalanceJournal.py` to calculate the current balance of all corporations.
+Will drop and recreate the collection.
 4. `docker-compose up` to serve the REST API at the port set in `docker-compose.yml` (default: 9000).

 ## API Access